swiftcoder2020/milestone_project_1/README.md

 # Overview of the Milestone 1 Project

 This first project into the Diploma provides an opportunity to demonstrate my technical knowledge and skills learnt within the Full Stack Website Development course, yet blending in some educational background in both aspects of project management and website development to construct a static front-end site.
 Consideration is taken in encompassing all aspects of User Experience Design (UXD) that forms the core part of this development, incorporating the 5 planes methodology, ensuring the responsiveness of the website and utilising the languages, tool & technologies learnt within the module aforementioned.

 # User Experience Design (UXD)

 ## Project Goals

 The purpose into one of the four milestone projects is based on a firm decision, having considered some project ideas, to implement Code Institute's example of developing a professional website portfolio to initiate the transition into becoming a Full Stack Website Developer as I progress through the course.
 The focal motivation serves as a specific well founded personal need and aligns towards my primary goal of accomplishing the desire into a career change, to cater for the target audience in presenting information that is useful & relevant to the users which derives from the traditional form of a Curriculum Vitae, demonstrating functionality & accessibility to the users given that it is ingrained in law and in conclusion, reach out to potential prospective employers & recruiters.

 ## Strategy

 As established above, the product is built consciously with the employers and recruiters in mind, specifically their business recruitment objectives to provide them the value in the ability to assess what I can offer overall as a candidate, professionally and personally through developing a website portfolio.
-The objective of this strategy is to market myself as a product and provide value through the lifecycle in the development of the project from conception to testing stages and finally deployment whereby this operates as a fully functional, responsive source of information through the user's browser that conforms to conventions and elicits good user experience.
+The objective of this strategy is to market myself as a product and provide value through the lifecycle in the bulk construction of the project from conception to the development and testing stages prior to finally consider the deployment, whereby this operates as a responsive website using the approach of the mobile-first principle, that it's a fully functional source of information through the user's browser which conforms to conventions and elicits good user experience.

-With this in mind, the primary focus is to project into the construction of a subtle yet bold professional portfolio that has potential to evolve, it encompasses the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured, demonstrate the capabilities as a developer and provide context of educational & employment background.
+With this in mind, the primary focus is to project into the construction of a subtle and appealing design with an element of boldness into the professional portfolio that has potential to evolve.
+It would also encompasses the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured, demonstrate the capabilities as a developer and provide context of educational & employment background.
 The aim of this is to convey to prospective employers in assisting them to achieve their goal in the duration of their browsing experience to provide that value.

 In the duration of the conception stage in planning for this project, research was undertaken to establish what other portfolio based websites had been developed and through my educational knowledge and brief professional experience, I was able to factor in the user's viewpoint by visiting those examples to utilise the current tools and technologies to ascertain the appropriate features, design & styling themes, especially making colour & images accessible and structure.
 Through experience, I identified that the target audience is going to be diverse, thus the website portfolio requires to cater for this wide net of opportunities.

 ## Scope